Hiking The Watchtower via The Lakes Trail

 - My Moving Time: 3 hours 57 minutes.

 The Watchtower via The Lakes Trail Directions:

-Open in maps.
-Getting to the trailhead for The Watchtower is fairly simple.
-Parking is quite ample and is within The Wolverton Parking Lot where there is also a ski area and large picnic area.
-The main driving directions will be off of Wolverton Road which is a turnout off Generals Highway.
-Cost is the price of admission to the park.
-An America The Beautiful Pass will also work.
-Google Maps points out that the trailhead here is called the Alta Peak – that is somewhat of a half-truth.
+Google Maps points out that the trailhead here is called the Alta Peak.
+This is somewhat of a half truth.
 There is a sign in the parking lot that calls this the Wolverton Trailhead.
-This trailhead is the beginning of many destinations: the lakes, The Watchtower, and Alta Peak being a few of them.
-Regardless of what you want to call it, begin your hike here.
+This trailhead is the beginning of many destinations: the lakes with The Watchtower and Alta Peak being a few of them.

 The Watchtower via The Lakes Trail Pictures:

 Who The Watchtower via The Lakes Trail Is For:

 Overall, I’d recommend going with someone advanced to navigate the trail.
 However, if you’re novice and doing it without someone more advanced, research this trail well beforehand.
 Don’t attempt this trail during the winter if there is snow on the ground.
 Going past The Watchtower might give people dizziness while traveling across the carved out ledge and especially those with a fear of heights.
 Check the weather before heading out to make sure you’re dressed appropriately for the conditions.

 Advanced Hikers: For advanced hikers, this is a perfect day hike.
 Completing the entire lakes trail will give advanced hikers an ambitious day hike while just going to The Watchtower will be a nice challenge.